MrRockettt/mrrockettt.github.io/_tabs/about.md

 ## Hi, I'm Salmon Kumar 👋

-I'm a **Cybersecurity Engineer** specializing in **network, web application, and API penetration testing**.
+I'm a **Cybersecurity Engineer** specializing in **Network, Web Application, and API Penetration Testing**.
 I help organizations identify vulnerabilities, assess risks, and strengthen their security posture.

 With hands-on experience in **penetration testing, security research, and vulnerability analysis**, I also leverage **Linux and Bash scripting** to automate workflows and improve testing efficiency.